 The mountain is significant in Irish history and is considered a place of worship predating the arrival of Christianity in Ireland.
 It was believed Irish druids celebrated Lughnasadh by climbing to the summit of Croagh Patrick, a common practice during the August festival.

 In the 5th century, St Patrick climbed to the summit of Croagh Patrick and completed a forty-day Lenten ritual of fasting and penance.
 An archaeological excavation performed during the ’90s discovered the remains of a small chapel dating to the time of St Patrick

 The last Sunday in July is called Reek Sunday and its when the pilgrimage starts.
 It is estimated that between 30,000 – 40,000 make the pilgrimage each year, most of them on barefoot.
 From children to elders, the pilgrimage is considered an important event to complete.

-Safety concerns are constantly considered due to erosion of the mountain and in some years bad weather.
-In 2015 bad weather covered the mountain and due to the high risks the pilgrimage was cancelled.
+Safety concerns are constantly considered due to the erosion of the mountain and in some years bad weather.
+In 2015 bad weather covered the mountain and due to the high risks, the pilgrimage was canceled.
 Emergency services, including the Irish Coastguard, are on constant standby when the pilgrimage takes place.